 I received this book for free from my own shelves in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This erotic romance, urban fantasy is a paperback edition was published by Jove on December 2, 2014 and has 255 pages.
+This erotic romance, urban fantasy is a paperback edition that was published by Jove on December 2, 2014 and has 255 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Hit List, Bloody Bones, Killing Dance, Burnt Offerings, Narcissus in Chains, Obsidian Butterfly, Bite, Incubus Dreams, Micah, Danse Macabre, The Harlequin, Blood Noir, Skin Trade, Flirt, Bullet, Never After, Kiss the Dead, The First Death, Affliction, Guilty Pleasures, The Laughing Corpse, Circus of the Damned, "Shutdown", A Kiss of Shadows, Lunatic Café, A Caress of Twilight, Seduced by Moonlight, A Stroke of Midnight, Mistral’s Kiss, A Lick of Frost, Blue Moon, Dead Ice, Crimson Death
+Other books by this author which I have reviewed include Hit List, Bloody Bones, Killing Dance, Burnt Offerings, Narcissus in Chains, Obsidian Butterfly, Bite, Incubus Dreams, Micah, Danse Macabre, The Harlequin, Blood Noir, Skin Trade, Flirt, Bullet, Never After, Kiss the Dead, The First Death, Affliction, Guilty Pleasures, The Laughing Corpse, Circus of the Damned, "Shutdown", A Kiss of Shadows, Lunatic Café, A Caress of Twilight, Seduced by Moonlight, A Stroke of Midnight, Mistral’s Kiss, A Lick of Frost, Blue Moon, Dead Ice, Crimson Death

 Twenty-third in the Anita Blake, Vampire Hunter erotic urban fantasy series and revolving around Anita and her harem.
 Based in St. Louis, the focus is on bondage, need, and how it can affect relationships.